This article was updated on June 22, 2022.

 A 2016 restoration brought the storied building (originally opened in 1974) that houses Chelsea Corner back to life, and included the addition of a charming backyard patio.
 The restaurant has 2,500 square feet of dog-friendly space and serves wine, beer, and craft cocktails.
 Dishes include new Lavarock Fajitas, Firecracker Shrimp, and BBQ Pork Chimichanga.

 The beer garden in downtown’s new AT&T Discovery District has an expansive outdoor patio to enjoy its craft cocktails, beer, wine, and Southern dishes.
-The restaurant is taking precautions to keep patrons safe, including spacing out their tables, implementing hand sanitation stations, and keeping contact as low as possible.
+You’ll often find a band playing live outside, as well as events constantly going on in the area.

 The brick-and-mortar location of the popular gourmet slider food truck offers an excellent patio to grab a burger and beer in Dallas.
-Overlooking Main Street in Deep Ellum, the patio features covered seating and spaced out tables for social distancing.
-Easy Slider has set up hand sanitizer stations, everything is disposable, and servers are masked up.
+Overlooking Main Street in Deep Ellum, the patio features covered seating to try to keep cool in the summer.

 Ferris Wheelers Backyard and BBQ